dumdumrobots/jonas/README.md

 ## Environment and Dependencies

 Jonas has a Raspberry Pi 3 B+ with Ubuntu MATE 18.04 as a main computer, with ROS Melodic installed.
 It depends on the [Dynamixel SDK](https://github.com/ROBOTIS-GIT/DynamixelSDK) and PyQt5.
 However, both dependencies can also be used in a newer version of ROS.
-Also, to control Jonas remotely, it's important to have a computer with Ubuntu 18.04 or 20.04 with [ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) or [ROS Noetic](http://wiki.ros.org/melodic/Installation/Ubuntu)installed.
+Also, to control Jonas remotely, it's important to have a computer with Ubuntu 18.04 or 20.04 with [ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) or [ROS Noetic](http://wiki.ros.org/melodic/Installation/Ubuntu) installed.

 ## Setting Up Jonas